Heartburn For Days In A Row: Causes & Treatment.

 The core difference between functional heartburn and reflux hypersensitivity is the response to acid inhibition.
 People with reflux hypersensitivity are more likely to respond to acid inhibition than people with functional heartburn.

-Reflux hypersensitivity (together with functional heartburn) is a part of the functional Gut diseases that are related to pain intolerance.
-The error is suggested to be in the processing of pain in your brain, not the gut.
+Reflux hypersensitivity (together with functional heartburn) is a part of the functional Gut diseases related to pain intolerance.
+The error is suggested to be in processing pain in your brain, not the gut.

 Discuss the issue with your doctor if you have persistent heartburn that is not responding to treatment.